reduxframework/docs/docs/guides/basics/install.md

 [GitHub Repository](https://github.com/reduxframework/redux-framework/)

 ## Using Composer
-You're not a developer, you're a code jedi.
+You're not a developer, you're a code jedi!
 You laugh at copy and paste!
 Why not try Composer and Redux.
 It will make your development time that much easier.

 ### WP Packagist